Early Childhood Music Partnerships

 Eden Prairie Parks and Recreation, est. 2007- Depending on their needs, clients are provided with adaptive lessons, group music therapy, or private music therapy.
 This partnership is registration-based and coordinated in conjunction with the City of Eden Prairie, Parks, and Recreation/Therapeutic Recreation Department.

 e-Quality Pathways to Potential, est. 2009 – This partnership meets at MacPhail for music therapy sessions that focus on providing tools for self-expression, self-empowerment, improved communication and executive functioning skills. e-Quality is a community based program for individuals with developmental disabilities to maximize their potential and actively participate in the opportunities of adult life.

-Partnership Resources, Inc., Minneapolis and St. Louis Park, est. 2004- the music therapist from MacPhail leads four weekly groups, coordinates three recitals for PRI members to attend per year at MacPhail and assists in coaching and organizing the annual musical performed by PRI actors in Antonello Hall each Spring.
+Partnership Resources, Inc., Minneapolis and St. Louis Park, est. 2004- A MacPhail board-certified music therapist works with six weekly groups each with goals uniquely suited to meet the needs of the participants.
+MacPhail collaborates with PRI on various music-based projects including recitals, musicals and other events as planned.
 PRI is a non-profit organization committed to creating partnerships in the community through jobs, creative arts and leisure activities for persons with developmental cognitive disabilities.